CodeBy-Omar/credit-home-risk-ML/README.md

 ## 🤖 Modeling

 - Handles class imbalance with RandomOverSampler
-- Trains LightGBM, XGBoost, and CatBoost classifiers
+- Trains LightGBM and CatBoost classifiers
 - Model selection via cross-validation and grid search
 - **Threshold Tuning:** Different classification thresholds were tested and a threshold of 0.4 gave the best balance between precision and recall.
 - **Clear Data Addition Process:**